abtion/guidelines/career/product_manager_career_ladder.md

 **Impactful**

--   Helps on projects and owns small projects
+-   Helps on projects and owns small projects.